 Not many retailers have experimented with driverless delivery of groceries yet.
 The first one appears to be Kroger, which just recently began offering this service in a limited area.
 In particular, Kroger is experimenting with this service at one of its stores, called Fry’s, in Scottsdale, Arizona.

 The retail giant partnered with Nuro, which uses the R1 model of car.
 This type of vehicle was built to be autonomous, as it’s much slimmer and lighter than a regular car.
-In fact, it doesn’t even have seats for humans to sit in, saving all the space for the groceries that it delivers.
+It doesn’t even have seats for humans to sit in, saving all the space for the groceries that it delivers.
 This car is limited to 25 miles per hour, so it steers clear of freeways and only delivers within about a mile or two of the Fry’s grocery store.

 So how does the process work?
 Fry’s customers can order their groceries online from the app or website and pay an extra $5.95 for delivery.
 Employees at Fry’s gather all the items in the order and load them into the temperature-controlled autonomous vehicle, and then it drives to the customer’s house.
 Customers can use the app to track the Nuro vehicle, and will then walk outside to unload their groceries from the car once it arrives at their house.
 Currently, customers use a PIN to confirm that the groceries are theirs so they can open the car door, but in the future, biometric scans could be a possibility.